EQWorks/python-curriculum/ff-outro.md

 (Social Network Analysis Visualization, [source](https://www.cairn.info/resume.php?ID_ARTICLE=LCN_103_0037) through [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Social_Network_Analysis_Visualization.png))

 The synchronous forms of communication do not entirely vanish.
 They become more scarce and thus more treasured by each other.
-When participants resolve most motions asynchronously, the calls and meetings become laser-focused on the unresolved remainders, preserving time and effort.
+When most issues and discussions happen asynchronously, the calls and meetings can become laser-focused on what's unresolved, preserving time and effort.
 Equally importantly, the in-person times serve a great socialization purpose to remind us that we are still humans.

 ### Automation and Hacking